How Hard is it to Start a Programmer Career? Pros Share Advice

 WHAT DOES IT TAKE TO ADVANCE IN THE PROGRAMMING FIELD?

+After all, the field is so large and changes so quickly that you can’t expect your training to cover it all.
 Plus, technology changes so fast that the specific languages and tools you use today may be obsolete or archaic in just a few years.

 The people who thrive in this field are motivated and disciplined.
 They push themselves to keep learning and getting better.
+In fact, the Stack Overflow survey found that 70 per cent of developers write code as a hobby outside of work.

-The takeaway: When it comes to building a successful career as a programmer, hard work, continuous learning and independent study are key.
+The takeaway: When it comes to building a successful career as a programmer, hard work, continuous learning, and independent study are key.

 WHAT CHALLENGES DO PROGRAMMERS OFTEN FACE WHILE ADVANCING THEIR CAREERS?